ryhan/githubTimeline/README.md

 githubTimeline
 ==============

-githubTimeline is a simple tool to browse a github user's history of repositories.
+githubTimeline is a simple tool that chronologically lists a user's github repositories.
 It's very simple, and I welcome contributions.

 To see it in action, check out [ryhan.github.com](http://ryhan.github.com/ "ryhan.github.com")